Tranks27/webscraper_for_analytics/README.md

 Uses Selenium, Python and MySQL

 ## Requirements
+1. Install MySQL Workbench, start connection to local MySQL server and create a database named "test"
-1. Import this folder /webscraper_for_analytics/mysql_testing/Exported_data_from_mysql(backup) into your mysql server (used MySQL workbench in my case)
+2. Import this folder /webscraper_for_analytics/mysql_testing/Exported_data_from_mysql(backup) into your mysql server
-2. Create a python3 environment with
+3. Create a python3 environment with
 ```
   $ pip3 install virtualenv
   $ virtualenv venv